 While you’re in the area, you may want to visit Haji Lane.
 This narrow alley is lined with vividly colored shops that will tempt you to do your shopping.
 At night, the alley transforms into a party zone teeming with food, booze, and fun.
 This will certainly remind you of the nightlife in Makati’s Poblacion.

-🎁 Free Gift from Moneymax: ₱2,500 eGift, Sony Wireless Headphones, or De'Longhi Blade Coffee Grinder
+🎁 Free Gift from Moneymax: ₱2,500 eGift, Sony Wireless Headphones, or Nescafe Dolce Gusto Mini Me

 Eligible cards: Select Security Bank credit cards

 Want a credit card from Security Bank?
 You're in for a treat if you apply and get approved for an eligible card through Moneymax and meet the minimum spend requirement.
-Pick your free Security Bank welcome gift: a ₱2,500 Giftaway eGift voucher, Sony WH-CH520 wireless headphones (worth ₱3,299), or a De’Longhi Blade Coffee Grinder (worth ₱3,800).
+Pick your free Security Bank welcome gift: a ₱2,500 Giftaway eGift voucher; Sony WH-CH520 wireless headphones worth ₱3,299; or a Nescafe Dolce Gusto Mini Me Coffee Machine (worth ₱6,990).

 👉 Lau Pa Sat

 - Location: 18 Raffles Quay